Jamboree Education Honored by ETS with the TOEFL Powerhouse Delhi 2024 Award - www.lokmattimes.com

 Jamboree Education Honored by ETS with the TOEFL Powerhouse Delhi 2024 Award

-PNN New Delhi [India], November 25: In a moment of pride and achievement, Jamboree Education has been recognised by ...
+New Delhi [India], November 25: In a moment of pride and achievement, Jamboree Education has been recognised by ETS (Educational Testing ...

 New Delhi [India], November 25: In a moment of pride and achievement, Jamboree Education has been recognised by ETS (Educational Testing Service), the global administrator of the GRE and TOEFL, with the prestigious TOEFL Powerhouse Delhi 2024 award.
 The award celebrates the premier study abroad institute for the highest number of TOEFL test-takers in Delhi for the academic year 2023-24.
 This is another accolade in Jamboree's remarkable legacy of 30 years, making world-class education accessible to all.